sampatry/Mobile-Robotics-Project/README.md

 Our robot will:
 - Map the environment using **SLAM**
-- Navigate lanes marked by **red tape**
+- Avoid lanes marked by **red tape**
 - Avoid randomly placed **obstacles**
 - **Return** to its starting cell at the end of its mission
 - Work in **real life** *and* inside **Gazebo simulation**

 To build;
-cd ~/Mobile-Robotics-Project
+- cd ~/Mobile-Robotics-Project
-colcon build --symlink-install
+- colcon build --symlink-install

 To start sim;
-ros2 launch simulation_pkg custom_world.launch.py
+- ros2 launch simulation_pkg custom_world.launch.py

-Other;
+Other usefull ros commands;
-ros2 run turtlebot3_teleop teleop_keyboard
+- ros2 run turtlebot3_teleop teleop_keyboard
-ros2 launch turtlebot3_bringup rviz2.launch.py
+- ros2 launch turtlebot3_bringup rviz2.launch.py

-ros2 launch turtlebot3_cartographer cartographer.launch.py use_sim_time:=True //creates map from lidar scan
+- ros2 launch turtlebot3_cartographer cartographer.launch.py use_sim_time:=True //creates map from lidar scan

 Dependencies